Prof Muhtaseb was the first surgeon in Wales to perform DSEK or Descemet’s Stripping Endothelial Keratoplasty

 The first surgeon to perform CXL in Wales

-Mr Muhtaseb delivered a lecture on cross-linking to opticians in the Swansea area, and has written an article for Optometry Today, in order to raise awareness amongst opticians that CXL may help to arrest keratoconus.
+Prof Muhtaseb delivered a lecture on cross-linking to opticians in the Swansea area in the early days of this treatment’s availability, and has written an article for Optometry Today in order to raise awareness amongst opticians that CXL may help to arrest keratoconus.
 It is hoped that opticians will be able to more confidently discuss this treatment with their patients before more advanced disease progression occurs.

 The first to use Intacs SK in the NHS